carobin589/100-days-of-code/log.md

 **Today's progress:** Finished object oriented javascript bit of CodeCamp and reversed a string!
 ###
 **Thoughts:** I know I know, but actually the bank holiday did me a lot of good (and sunburn).
 I was able to finish off the Object Oriented bit of javascript as well as reverse a string and I was super proud because while I did some googling around I managed without the hints.
 Also my twitter has the wrong day, lols.

+### Day 14 - 17: 08/05/18 to 11/05/18
+######
+**Today's (lol) progress:** Completed a little more Javascript, did the html, css, and even a little javascript on my two websites.
+###
+**Thoughts:** Mainly that I have been kind of crap at updating the log, so my first commitment is going to be to try and improve that.
+Have also given up on Gitting everyday as it were, while useful if I am not colabing with someone its mostly just a vanity thing.
+Have made leaps and bounds on my portfolio website.
+Obvs it is slightly basic but I have inculded some stuff I am really proud of in there that definately didn't work in the Glasgow project which is great.
+I just need to get my head around javascript a little bit more.....